 layline.io is an opinionated event-data-processor.
-It wraps the power of akka-streams in a framework which makes setup, deployment and monitoring of large scale event data processing requirements easy and straightforward.
+It wraps the power of reactive stream management in a framework which makes setup, deployment and monitoring of large scale event data processing requirements easy and straightforward.
 It provides everything you would expect from a product-based solution including upgradability, cloud-native-grade resilience and scalability, among other features.

-Under the hood beats the best real-time event-data-processing framework, namely akka-streams. layline.io integrates it into an easy to use platform, which abstracts the akka complexity away while providing its functionality and more.
-It adds many important features which are missing in akka-streams, e.g. generic format data definition, workflow definition, deployment techniques, monitoring and many, many more.
+It features a sophisticated reactive real-time event-data-processing framework under the hood. layline.io integrates it into an easy to use platform, which abstracts the complexity away, while providing its functionality and more.
+It adds many important features such as generic format data definition, workflow definition, deployment techniques, monitoring and many, many more.

-Next to akka-streams there are a few other good message and event-processing-frameworks in the wild.
+There are a few other good message and event-processing-frameworks in the wild.
 The best of which come in the form of programming libraries.
 Using them, commonly entails a huge learning curve, before developing everything from scratch.
-Even though with some help of the library.
 Like with everything that is custom-made from scratch, 80% of the effort and money spend does not flow into solving the actual problem, but are spent on creating ancillary functionality like error-handling, monitoring, operations, and so forth.
 And no matter how hard you try, you end up with hard-coded functionality geared towards the specific business problem you are solving.

 While there may be reasons you want to trod down that path, it is highly inefficient.
 This conduct is simply unaffordable to many, and an unnecessary effort to most.

-layline.io overcomes this by providing the power of akka-streams with core functionality out-of-the-box so that you do not have to re-create it, leading to huge time- and budget-savings and avoidance of unforced errors.
+layline.io overcomes this by providing the power of reactive stream management with out-of-the-box core functionality so that you do not have to re-create it, leading to huge time- and budget-savings and avoidance of unforced errors.

 The world is transitioning from analog to digital at an ever faster pace.
 These transformation processes lead to ever-increasing requirements towards data gathering, data analysis, and data exchange.
 Mainly in real-time.
 While there are ways to manage, these are - in many ways - exclusive to large corporations with respective IT-muscle and budgets.